 There are ways to explore Parangtritis beach from end to end aside from walking.
 Using an ATV (all-terrain vehicles), ride along the 7-km long shoreline while enjoying the sea breeze.

-For shorter track visitor can try andong instead.
+For a shorter track, visitors could try andong instead.
 It’s a traditional Javanese carriage pulled by a horse.
-Make sure to pick a horse who looks like it’s treated well by its owner.
+Make sure to pick a horse that looks like it’s treated well by its owner.